sesh/bm2/README.md

 I generally use `pipenv` for Python/Django projects because it's familiar.
 You can adopt the usage instructions below to a different tool if that's more your jam.

-Getting this running locally is pretty straight forward:
+Getting this running locally is pretty straight forward.

 Install the dependencies: